shoelace-style/shoelace/docs/getting-started/overview.md

 - You can only use them in the framework they're designed for 🔒
 - Their lifespan is limited to that of the framework's ⏳
-- New framework versions can lead to breaking changes, requiring substantial effort to update components 😭
+- New frameworks/versions can lead to breaking changes, requiring substantial effort to update components 😭

 Web components solve these problems.
 They're [supported by all modern browsers](https://caniuse.com/#feat=custom-elementsv1), they're framework-agnostic, and they're [part of the standard](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so we know they'll be supported for many years to come.